verida/data-connector-server/README.md

 - Server API fetches data from Facebook using refresh / auth token in `jsonConfig`
 - Server API syncs data for each datastore supported by Facebook.
 - The Vault is notified when this is complete and then syncs the data from the server datastore(s) to the vault datastore(s).

+## Implementation comments

+1. The database for a user is shared between conenctors. ie: Sync Facebook and Sync Facebook data using the `followers` schema and data will be pushed into the same database for both.
+Should they be split?
+2. The `sync` endpoint pulls data from the third party API, converts it into the correct Verida schema, then saves it to a datastore owned and controlled by this server (but readable by the user who made the request).
+This data is stored, encrypted, on the Verida network.
+It is also stored, unencrypted on the local disk , until `syncDone` is called by the Vault. `syncDone` calls `destroy()` on the local database, which deletes the files from disk.
+It's not currently possible to delete from the Storage Node (this will be fixed).
+I tried calling `destroy()` on the local copy once the `sync` process had completed, but no data ended up in CouchDB.
+I suspect this is because there hadn't been enough time to sync data between the local copy and the server copy.
+It could be possible to detect when syncing has completed and then destroy.